ameyp/CscopeSublime/README.md

 ## Installation
 1. Install Cscope (a Windows port can be found [here](http://code.google.com/p/cscope-win32))
-2. Add the cscope binary path to the .settings file, if needed.
+2. Customize the cscope executable path in your user settings file, if needed.
 3. Generate a cscope database (cscope.out) in the root directory of your project
 4. Check out the repo under your "Packages" directory or install via [Package Control](http://wbond.net/sublime_packages/package_control) and restart Sublime Text.